Material Issue 3 Non-Wasteful Usage of Products, Ingredients and Energy

 Introduction of Eco-Friendly Vehicles

 SEJ is actively introducing eco-friendly hybrid trucks and compressed natural gas (CNG) delivery vehicles and working to reduce CO2 emissions to support the development of a low-carbon society.
-Of the total of 5,927 delivery vehicles, 825 are eco-friendly vehicles (as of February 28, 2018).
-SEJ began phased introduction of Japan’s first EV delivery vehicles, developed by Mitsubishi Fuso Truck and Bus Corporation, in December 2017 and plans to have a total of 25 vehicles in use at eight locations in Tokyo, and Kanagawa, Saitama, and Chiba Prefectures by the end of 2018.
+Of the total of 6,001 delivery vehicles, 983 are eco-friendly vehicles (as of February 28, 2019).

 Japan’s first EV delivery truck